-Waitrose is proud to be the first supermarket to confirm its commitment to stocking 100 per cent, own label British dairy, as it celebrates its 10th anniversary of the Waitrose Farmers Milk Scheme (a successful partnership with over 60 British dairy farmers).
-Waitrose will stock 100 per cent, own label British dairy produce including any dairy ingredients used in own-label yoghurts, dairy ice-cream, milk, cream, cheddar and butter.
+Waitrose is proud to be the first supermarket to confirm its commitment to stocking 100%, own label British dairy, as it celebrates its 10th anniversary of the Waitrose Farmers Milk Scheme (a successful partnership with over 60 British dairy farmers).
+Waitrose will stock 100%, own label British dairy produce including any dairy ingredients used in own-label yoghurts, dairy ice-cream, milk, cream, cheddar and butter.

 The Local and Regional Sourcing Initiative includes over 1,700 products, including fruit, vegetables, bacon, sausages, ice cream, wines, cheeses and honey.
 The Waitrose Farm at the Leckford Estate in Hampshire supplies the supermarkets with milk, apples, pears, free-range eggs and mushrooms as well as free range Poulet d'Or chickens.

 Waitrose first introduced organics in 2003 and now carries over 1,600 products many of which are Fairtrade ensuring that the producers in some of the world's poorest countries are given a fair deal.
 The Waitrose Foundation was set up in 2005 to help improve the lives of South African farm workers who help supply fruit such as oranges, grapes, nectarines and plums among others.
 These carry the Waitrose Foundation logo.

 A team of Food Technologists are responsible for the safety, legality and quality of the food sold in Waitrose supermarkets.
 They make sure that the best standards in quality, safety, environment and animal welfare are applied across the supply chain, supported by our own inspections and farm assurance schemes.